other requirements

 Using pip-tools for multiple environments

-For couple of years I’m using pip-tools for managing requirements but recently I faced with a problem splitting requirements for dev and production environments.
+For couple of years I’ve been using pip-tools for managing requirements but recently I faced with a problem of splitting requirements for dev and production environments.
 The problem was that if we just split requirements and compile them separately we will end up with different versions.

 So next step is to use an approach from this article.
 The idea is to compile requirements.prod.in file first and than compile development part with requirements.prod.txt as constraints.
 It can be done like this: